annatyurkina/CarND-Advanced-Lane-Lines/wpiteup.md

 | 1056, 687     | 1091, 720     |
 | 687, 450      | 1091, 0       |

-Then using getPerspectiveTransform method for constructing perspective matrix (and inverse for later) and warpPerspective for actual transform of binary image, we got lines seen from above like this (see [undist_warp.py](undist_warp.py)):
+Then using *getPerspectiveTransform* method for constructing perspective matrix (and inverse for later) and *warpPerspective* for actual transform of binary image, we got lines seen from above like this (see [undist_warp.py](undist_warp.py)):

 ![alt text][image6]
 ![alt text][image7]

 The code in [sliding_windows.py](sliding_windows.py) is used to identify pixels of the line and then fit polynomial to it.
-There are two paths of how it may be done depending on the sequence of images being fed to fit method: detectiong lines using 9 sliding windows and detecting lines
+There are two paths of how it may be done depending on the sequence of images being fed to fit method: detectiong lines using 9 sliding windows and detecting lines using areas around lines detected in the previous frame.

 Line class in [line.py](line.py) is used to store valuable information of the left and right lines across the stream of input images, such as last 4 sets of fitted polynomial coefficients, current fit, average fit, current curvature.
 This data is used to make a decision whether polynomial coefficients detected in current video frame correspond in a sensible way to coefficients fitted in the previous frames as well as whether left and right lines are sensibly positioned on the frame.
-Assumprions that are made to produce the project video are thefollowing:
+Assumptions that are made to produce the project video are the following:

-1) We always trust the first frame because we have no data yet.
+* We always trust the first frame because we have no data yet.
-2) If left line was not considered detected, we discard the right line from this frame automatically.
+* If left line was not considered detected, we discard the right line from this frame automatically.